 Positioning the insulation over the rafters in a continuous layer solves the issue of cold bridging.
 However, this is only an option on new builds or renovations where the roof tiles are being stripped and relaid.
 Even then, the depth of insulation now required to meet the Regulations means that very large fascia boards and wide soffits are required.

 Placing all of the insulation beneath the rafters solves the issue of cold bridging, but can restrict headroom.
 This problem can usually be designed out in a new build, but may be an issue when an existing roof is to be converted.

-The most practical solution is to place most of the insulation between the rafters, with a smaller additional layer fixed to the underside of the rafters.
+When insulating a loft, the most practical solution is to place most of the insulation between the rafters, with a smaller additional layer fixed to the underside of the rafters.
 Insulated plasterboard is useful for this purpose.
 Plasterboard is available with a wide variety of rigid insulation products bonded to it.

-The most practical solution for loft conversions where the roof is not being completely stripped is between- and under-rafter insulation with a 50mm ventilated airspace between the upper surface of the between-rafter insulation and the traditional sarking felt.
+The most practical solution for conversions where the roof is not being completely stripped is between- and under-rafter insulation with a 50mm ventilated airspace between the upper surface of the between-rafter insulation and the traditional sarking felt.